 \subsection{XSL over the full X-shooter wavelength range}

 The DR2 spectra consist of three segments observed simultaneously.
 Combining these three segments is not a trivial task.
 Spectra between 545--556\,nm in the UVB, 556--590\,nm in the VIS, and 994--1150\,nm in the NIR suffer from artefacts from known instabilities of the transmission of the dichroic plates that separate the UVB and VIS arms, and the VIS and NIR arms of the X-shooter spectrograph.
-In addition, the DR2 relative scaling of arm-spectra is sometimes inadequate: the UVB and NIR spectra need scaling factors relative to the VIS spectrum.
-This is due to arm-dependent flux-losses and arm-dependent sky-subtraction issues.
-We determine scaling factors for the UVB and NIR spectra relative to the VIS spectrum ($S_\mathrm{UVB}$ and $S_\mathrm{NIR}$) to enforce a smooth transition from the UVB to the VIS spectrum and the VIS to the NIR spectrum.
-This process, during which also the amount of dust extinction is determined, is described in Sect.~\ref{Sec:merging}.
+In addition, the DR2 relative scaling of arm spectra is sometimes inadequate: the UVB and NIR spectra need scaling factors relative to the VIS spectrum.
+This is due to arm-dependent flux losses and arm-dependent sky-subtraction issues.
+We determined scaling factors for the UVB and NIR spectra relative to the VIS spectrum ($S_\mathrm{UVB}$ and $S_\mathrm{NIR}$) to enforce a smooth transition from the UVB to the VIS spectrum and the VIS to the NIR spectrum.
+This process, during which the amount of dust extinction is also determined, is described in Sect.~\ref{Sec:merging}.